MoulikBansal/leetcph/README.md

 ## Installation

-- `open vs code -> go to search extension -> search leetcph ->install extension`
+- `open vs code -> go to search extension -> search leetcph ->install extension` But this only works when all the dependencied have been already installed
+- `open github https://github.com/MoulikBansal/leetcph , then clone the repo , then start debugging and then run the commands`

 ### Fetch Test Cases